-1. Community Garden Committee
+- 1. Community Garden Committee - a.

-- a.
 The Garden Club shall establish a Community Garden Committee, as a standing Club Committee per Club Rules and Regulations, to oversee the overall operation of the Community Garden - b.
-A Committee Chairperson shall be appointed by the Committee and be a voting member of the Garden Club Board of Directors
+In November, a Community Garden Committee Chairperson shall be recommended by the Community Garden Committee to the Garden Club President per the Garden Club Rules and Regulations.